 - 1. A Preliminary Review is conducted in October.
 Formal Reviews and evaluations are held two times during the year.
-The first Formal Review for all trainees is in December/January; the second formal review for social work interns/prac, psychology practicum students, and undergraduate students is in March/April; and for psychology interns in July. - 2.
-For the Preliminary Review, supervisors, consultation/seminar leaders, and other staff who have training responsibilities meet together to discuss each trainee's progress and any concerns.
+The first Formal Review for is in December/January; the second formal review is in July. - For the Preliminary Review, supervisors, consultation/seminar leaders, and other staff who have training responsibilities meet together to discuss each trainee's progress and any concerns.
 The Training Director is responsible to document the feedback for the trainee's permanent file.
-Feedback for each trainee will be aggregated, summarized, and presented individually to each trainee, normally by the trainee's primary supervisor.
+Feedback for each trainee will be aggregated, summarized, and presented individually to each trainee, normally by the trainee's primary supervisor or the Training Director.
 If concerns or problems have been noted, then supervisors discuss these with their supervisees and plan a strategy for dealing with the concern.
-The Training Director would assist in formulating a plan to address a concern. - 3.
-For the Formal Reviews and evaluations, supervisors, training seminar leaders, and other staff who have training responsibilities complete standard evaluation forms relevant to each trainee's program of training.
-For example, Psychology Interns are evaluated via a set of comprehensive evaluation forms which correspond to Psychology Internship competencies while Social Work Interns are evaluated via forms and criteria established by the College of Social Work.
-The Training Director or appropriate Training Coordinator is responsible to document the feedback for the trainee's permanent file.
+The Training Director would assist in formulating a plan to address a concern.

+- 3. For the Formal Reviews and evaluations, supervisors, training seminar leaders, and other staff who have training responsibilities complete standard evaluation forms.
+The Training Director is responsible to document the feedback for the trainee's permanent file.
 Feedback for each trainee will be aggregated, summarized, and presented individually to each trainee.
 If concerns or problems have been noted, then supervisors discuss these with their supervisees and plan a strategy for dealing with the concern.
-The Training Director and/or appropriate Training Coordinator may assist in formulating a plan to address a concern. - 4.
-At a supervision session designated to share evaluative feedback, trainees and their primary supervisors discuss evaluations of the work done during that semester.
-Evaluations are signed and then forwarded to the Training Director.
+The Training Director may assist in formulating a plan to address a concern. - 4.
+At a supervision session designated to share evaluative feedback, trainees and their primary supervisors or the Training Director discuss evaluations of the work done during that semester.
+Evaluations are signed and then added to the intern's training record.
 The signatures on these documents do not necessarily reflect agreement with their content but rather indicate that the documents have been presented and discussed with the respective individuals.
 The Training Director may use the evaluations of the trainees as a basis for progress reports to their academic programs. - 5.
 The Formal Evaluations are not considered to be replacements for informal verbal feedback, which the staff and trainees are encouraged to give throughout the year.
-It is expected that trainees should have been presented with any areas of deficiency or misconduct and an opportunity to ameliorate them prior to any request for a special review. - At the end of the year, Psychology Interns complete the Training Experience Summary which documents the activities they have participated in and services they have provided; they print out a summary of their activities from the computerized record-keeping system adopted by the agency.
+It is expected that trainees should have been presented with any areas of deficiency or misconduct and an opportunity to ameliorate them prior to any request for a special review. - 6.
+At the end of the year, Psychology Interns complete the Training Experience Summary which documents the activities they have participated in and services they have provided; they print out a summary of their activities from the computerized record-keeping system adopted by the agency.
 Copies or summaries of these forms may be sent to the academic training programs of the Interns and are maintained in the Interns' permanent files at the University Counseling Center.
 The Training Director writes a letter to the academic program summarizing the Intern's experiences and performance evaluations.
 Interns receive a copy of the letter sent to their academic programs.
-Similarly, written evaluation forms for social work interns, graduate practicum students, professional counseling interns are provided to their academic programs, and copies are maintained in the trainees' permanent files at the University Counseling Center.
+Copies are also maintained in the trainees' permanent files at the University Counseling Center.